chocolatey-archive/puppet-chocolatey/README.md

 disabled, Chocolatey exits with a 0 or a 1 (matching previous behavior).

 Note that this behavior _may_ cause Puppet to think that the run has failed.
-We advise that you leave this at the default setting or explicitly disable it but that you do _not_ explicitly enable it.
+We advise that you leave this at the default setting or disable it.
+Do _not_ enable it.

 ~~~puppet
 chocolateyfeature {'usepackageexitcodes':